Fork wrapped in measuring tape signals warning signs of disordered eating and highlights HPRC mental health resources that can help.

 If you recognize signs of disordered eating in yourself or in someone you know, it’s important to get professional help.
 You might be hesitant to seek help because you’re embarrassed or worried you might hurt your military career, but your physical and mental well-being are at stake.
 Early treatment can prevent disordered eating from getting worse and help you recover faster.

 Start by confiding in someone you trust and feel comfortable talking to.
 A counselor or trusted provider at your local medical treatment facility can help you.
-You can also reach out to the National Eating Disorders Association, and they can guide you toward the resources and support you might need.
+You can also seek help from the National Eating Disorders Association, and they can guide you toward the resources and support you might need.
 If you’re not ready to open up, there are self-help options—such as workbooks or smartphone apps—you might find helpful too.
-These are not replacements for professional treatment, but they can help you start your journey toward recovery.
+These tools are not replacements for professional treatment, but they can help you start your journey toward recovery.

-If you want to lose body fat, gain muscle, or eat better overall, work with a Registered Dietitian (RD) to develop a healthy and sustainable eating pattern to meet your goals.
+If you want to lose body fat, gain muscle, or find more balance in your diet overall, work with a Registered Dietitian (RD) to develop a healthy and sustainable eating pattern to meet your goals.
 An RD can also help you create and foster a healthier relationship with food.

 Disordered eating can threaten your health and might prevent you from performing at your best.
 Be aware of the warning signs and take advantage of available resources if you or someone you know needs help.